 I am not a contractor and therefore limited by state law to individual jobs less than $500.
 I'm not the guy to hire if you have a major remodel.
 I am the guy to hire for smaller projects or the ten little things that have been needing attention.
 My "formal" education and career was in electronics and instrumentation repair and I am very comfortable trouble shooting anything electrical (house wiring, major appliances,etc.).

-I do not install flooring and only do minor carpentry repair.
-My bones just don't bend like they used to.
+I do not install flooring and only do minor carpentry repair and ceiling work (my bones just don't bend like they used to).
 I charge time and materials and do not usually give free estimates as most jobs are short and are too varied to enable an accurate estimate anyway.
 I am insured.
 I accept cash or check.

 When I'm not working or puttering around the house I enjoy hiking, snow skiing, water skiing and living in the foothills.